yugabyte/yugabyte-db/docs/content/stable/drivers-orms/java/mybatis.md

 </ul>

 [MyBatis](https://mybatis.org/mybatis-3/) is a Java persistence framework with support for custom SQL, stored procedures, and advanced object mapping.
 MyBatis eliminates the need for writing native JDBC code, manual results mapping, and setting of DB parameters.
-MyBatis provides simple XML- and annotation-based support for query-to-object mapping for retrieving database records.
+MyBatis provides basic XML- and annotation-based support for query-to-object mapping for retrieving database records.

 YugabyteDB YSQL API has full compatibility with MyBatis for Data persistence in Java applications.
 This page provides details for building Java applications using MyBatis for connecting to a YugabyteDB database.